Monday, Another New Week, Another New Beginning

 Another Monday, another new beginning and another chance to achieve success!

-Here are a few simple tips, to help you train your body and amp up your "A.M. productivity".
+Simple tips to help you train your body and amp up your Monday "A.M. productivity".

 - Set a bedtime Stick to the set time or at least within 30 minutes of that time.